 To tackle MSDs, employers should use a combination of:

-- Employee participation: include staff and their representatives in discussions on possible problems and solutions
+- Employee participation: include workers and their representatives in discussions on possible problems and solutions.

 Read more about preventing work-related MSDs.